ralphwetzel/theonionbox/README.md

 Installing collected packages: virtualenv
 Successfully installed virtualenv-15.1.0
 ```
-After this successfully completed, create the virtual environment for your _Box_ in a dedicated directory, e.g. `./theonionbox`:
+After this successfully completed, create the virtual environment for your box in a dedicated directory, e.g. `./theonionbox`:
 > There is no need to exactly use `theonionbox` as the name for the directory to create the virtual environment in; thus choose whatever you like yet ensure that it is a valid directory name and not pre-occupied.
 ```
 ~ $ virtualenv theonionbox